ScottMaclure/alienrpg/README.md

 * [ ] Uninhabited moons: If the planet is unexplored and uninhabited then simply roll D3–1 for the number of moons.
 (Refactor orbitals to be habitation/colony independent)
 * [ ] A gas giant has D6+4 significant moons which can be created just like Terrestrial Planets (define new type, hang off gas giant, refactor habitation code)
+* [ ] localStorage to remember options / choices / results

 ### Later

+* [ ] Add an "options" hide/show button, when we need more options.
 * [ ] Maintain a log of calculations, to display to UI later.
 * [ ] Setup Unit test framework for JS modules via https://github.com/avajs/ava
 * [ ] Add Job Generator as another button